AndrewIzatt/dotfiles/README.md

 ## Installation

-First, check out the dotfiels in your $HOME directory using git
+First, check out the dotfiles in your $HOME directory using git

 ```
 $ git clone git@github.com:AndrewIzatt/dotfiles.git